 Turris Omnia platform is a starting point for any of our powerful SOHO routers.
 It is based on Marvel Armada 385 CPU - dual-core armv7 running at 1.6 GHz.
 The current version has two gigs of RAM.
 It uses as main storage 8 GB eMMC.
 There are three miniPCIe slots that provide options for upgrades.
 One comes with a SIM card slot.

 During the course of history, it was possible to buy Turris Omnia with just one gig of RAM and also without WiFi.

-Turris Omnia has three physical Ethernet ports.
-One of them (eth2) is dedicated as WAN and connected directly to WAN port.
+Turris Omnia platform has three physical Ethernet ports.
+One of them (eth2) is dedicated to WAN and connected directly to the WAN port.
 That can be either metallic or SFP.
-If you plug in SFP module, the metallic port will get disconnected.
-If you unplug the module, metallic port will be functional again.
+If you plug in the SFP module, the metallic port will get disconnected.
+If you unplug the module, the metallic port will be functional again.
 In Turris OS 3.X this can be done at runtime, on newer version changing the configuration requires reboot.

 The remaining two ports are connected to a fully manageable switch as shown on the picture below.

 Turris Omnia currently sold in retail and all Omnias sold via Indiegogo campaign contain an extension header providing various embedded buses.
 There was a brief period of time, when connectors for those were not equipped.
 If you bought Omnia without the header, extending it is much more complex task than just adding the header.

 Turris Omnia NO Wi-Fi⚓︎